aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 <a name="AA"/>

 ## 4. Authorization and Authentication
-The Accelerator Architecture makes extensive use of AWS authorization and authentication primitives from the Identity and Access Management (IAM) service as a means to enforce the guardrailing objectives of the architecture, and govern access to the set of accounts that makes up the Organization.
+The *AWS Secure Environment Architecture* makes extensive use of AWS authorization and authentication primitives from the Identity and Access Management (IAM) service as a means to enforce the guardrailing objectives of the architecture, and govern access to the set of accounts that makes up the Organization.

 ### Relationship to the Master Account

 AWS accounts, as a default position, are entirely self-contained with respect to IAM principals - their Users, Roles, Groups are independent and scoped only to themselves.
 Accounts created by AWS Organizations deploy a default role with a trust policy back to the master.
-By default, this role is named the `OrganizationAccountAccessRole`; by contrast, the Accelerator recommends that this role by replaced by `AWSCloudFormationStackSetExecutionRole`:
+By default, this role is named the `OrganizationAccountAccessRole`; by contrast, the *AWS Secure Environment Architecture* recommends that this role be replaced by `AWSCloudFormationStackSetExecutionRole`:

 ```json